lbormann/darts-caller/README.md

 ### Desktop-OS: Windows - Linux - MacOS

-- If you're running a desktop-driven OS (GUI) it's recommended to use autodarts-desktop: https://github.com/lbormann/autodarts-desktop
+- If you're running a desktop-driven OS it's recommended to use [autodarts-desktop](https://github.com/lbormann/autodarts-desktop) as it takes care of starting, updating, configurating and managing multiple apps.

-### Headless-OS: Windows - Linux - MacOS
+### Headless-OS:

-- Download the executable in the release section.
+- Download the appropriate executable in the release section.

 ### By Source: Windows - Linux - MacOS